openbridge/wordpress/README.md

 ![Image of Amazon userdata](./images/ami-userdata-empty.png)

+## Do you offer an Amazon Marketplace AMI?
+Yes, the Amazon Marketplace AMI is here: https://aws.amazon.com/marketplace/pp/B07FCV1BPF

 ## I'm using the Amazon Marketplace AMI.
 How do I set the `USERDATA` for it?
+Are you using our AWS AMI: https://aws.amazon.com/marketplace/pp/B07FCV1BPF?
+If so read on...

-Setting `USERDATA` will set the host name in your instance.
+Setting `USERDATA` will set the host name in your AMI instance.
 If you do not set the `USERDATA`. we will use the instance host name set by AWS.

+Make sure when launching your AMI you are setting this (replace "yourhost.com" with your actual domain)
 ```bash
 #!/bin/bash
 echo "SERVER_HOSTNAME=yourhost.com" > /home/ec2-user/host.sh